AnneKitsune/uuidmap/README.md

 # UuidMap

-This is an ArrayHashMap (otherwise called "Dense Storage").
+This is an ArrayHashMap (otherwise called "Dense Storage" or an enhanced "VecMap").
 It is essentially a relational database table.
 This one is specialized to use a random u128 as the key, rather than a sequential index.